Tough Questions And Real Drinks: YES or NO | Isabel Brown

 It's not apples to apples.

-And and the hard thing, the funny thing is there are plenty of Jews who actually hate the state of Israel and they have no loyalty to it at all.
+And the hard thing, the funny thing is there are plenty of Jews who actually hate the state of Israel and they have no loyalty to it at all.

-I know believe it or not.
+I know, believe it or not.

-You know, I think I think that's like good.
+I think that's good.

-The Jew haters say like that's really bad.
+The Jew haters say that's really bad.

 I think there's something actually kind of admirable about that.

-Um but it's why these accusations come up throughout the ages and often become very ugly and nasty.
+But it's why these accusations come up throughout the ages and often become very ugly and nasty.

-Um but also uh even when we had the Papal States, you weren't a citizen of the Papal States.
+But also, even when we had the Papal States, you weren't a citizen of the Papal States.

-You know, you were a citizen of your own country.
+You were a citizen of your own country because nationalism is relatively new.

-So it's not but I mean, this is where I would have to defend our uh our super Zionist Jewish friends uh against the modern nation-state type people is you you could ask one of them, this if the US went to war with Israel, who would you side with?
+So it's not, but, I mean, this is where I would have to defend our super Zionist Jewish friends against the modern nation-state type people is you could ask one of them.

-If you claim loyalty to two nation states, you have a problem.
+If you claim loyalty to two nation-states, you have a problem.

 Yeah.

-I mean, even if you're a you could be a British citizen, if America goes to war with Britain, they you have a problem if you're a dual citizen.
+If America goes to war with Britain, you have a problem if you're a dual citizen.

 I don't have citizenship at the Vatican.